Next Start

 Different Types of Brake Fluid

-Knowing what brake fluid does and how it helps with the operation of the system as a whole is a good first step as a car owner.
+Knowing what brake fluid does and how it helps with the operation of the system is a good first step as a car owner.
 It’s just as important to know the difference between kinds of brake fluids, which are known by different Department of Transportation (DOT) numbers.

-• DOT3: This is one of the most common types of brake fluid.
-It has a glycol base and a lower boiling point.
+• DOT 3: This is one of the most common types of brake fluid.
+It has a glycol base and the lowest boiling point among the fluids listed here.
 It also can absorb water from the air.
-Most vehicles can use DOT3 brake fluid.
+Most vehicles can use DOT 3 brake fluid.

 What Does Brake Fluid Look Like?